Pocono Mountains

+Although referred to usually as a mountain range, the area is actually an approximately 2400 sqmi plateau.
+It is considered a sub-section of the larger Allegheny Plateau, and like most plateaus, is bordered by a notable escarpment.
+Despite these technicalities, it is considered a subrange of the Appalachian Mountains.

 Population

-The Pocono Mountains are a popular recreational destination for local and regional visitors.
+The Pocono Mountains are a popular recreational destination.
 While the area has long been a popular tourist destination, many communities have seen a rise in population, especially communities within Monroe County and Pike County.
 The region has a population of about 340,300, which is growing at a rapid pace.
-The Poconos now serves as a commuter community for New York City and northern New Jersey.
+The Poconos now serve as a commuter community for New York City and North Jersey.
 The commute to workplaces often takes as much as two hours each way due to traffic.

-The region lacks a major population center, although there are municipalities such as Stroudsburg, East Stroudsburg, and Mount Pocono.
-The three towns and the surrounding townships are all located in Monroe County, Pennsylvania, where the population is 165,058, about half of which is in the Poconos.
+The region includes three major municipalities: Stroudsburg, East Stroudsburg, and Mount Pocono, all located in Monroe County, Pennsylvania.

 Municipalities and communities

-The Pocono Mountains of northeastern Pennsylvania are divided into six regions: the Mountain Region, the Lake Region, the Delaware River Region, the Upper Delaware River Region, Wyoming Valley, and the Lehigh River Gorge Region.
+The Pocono Mountains of Northeastern Pennsylvania are divided into six regions: the Mountain Region, the Lake Region, the Delaware River Region, the Upper Delaware River Region, the Wyoming Valley, and the Lehigh River Gorge Region.

-Mountain Region

-Located in Monroe, Luzerne, southern Lackawanna, and northern Carbon Counties: